decredcommunity/events/reports/20190925-la-conexion-buenos-aires-argentina.md

 Argentina Crypto Fest was held on Saturday 28th in el Parque de las Tejas, in Cordoba, Argentina.
 The organiser planned to have a full day of talks and music with the support of the municipality of Cordoba.
 We got a small booth and talked with attendees to the event.
 The presentation of the project was again a high level over view about Decred ethos, hybrid consensus, privacy implementation, contractor model and the future of the treasury decentralisation.
 It was a good opportunity to connect with members of the Bitcoin and blockchain community in Cordoba.
 However, we felt that the organisers lacked enough communication about the event and there were several areas that could be improved.
 An interesting aspect is that the event was endorsed by the local government as they are supporting innovation with blockchain technology.

 As part of the visit to Argentina, we organise meetings with other contributors in the country to talk more about their plans with the project and how we can create synergy in the Spanish speaking countries to accelerate brand awareness and adoption of Decred.
-We got together with Pablo and Nacho and talked about their work with DCRComic, their plans in the near future and how we must go were our users are instead of expecting the other way around.
+We got together with @pablito and @nachito on Oct 2 and talked about their work with DCRComic, their plans in the near future and how we must go were our users are instead of expecting the other way around.
 On this regard we talk about the efforts of the Brazilian community, how youtube and instagram are key platforms in Latin America, the new generation of users that is coming to crypto and how to use multimedia content to grab their attention into the decentralised infrastructure that Decred is building and why is important.
 We also organised a meeting with Crypto Rocket Group and talked about our plans for Latin America, the particularities of the ecosystem in Mexico and Argentina, Colombia and Chile as next priorities, a case for DCRTime as a product for government and universities, plans for next meet-ups and community organising in the country.
 We agree that there are three core focus to targeting Argentina, general public that is outside of crypto, the crypto community and developers.

-Finally we attended a Bitcoin introduction talk at Espacio Bitcoin, a co-working space dedicated to the crypto and blockchain ecosystem in Argentina and founded by Argentinian OGs from ONG Bitcoin Argentina, the first organisation in the country formally working with Bitcoin founded in 2013.
+Finally on Oct 3 we attended a Bitcoin introduction talk at Espacio Bitcoin, a co-working space dedicated to the crypto and blockchain ecosystem in Argentina and founded by Argentinian OGs from ONG Bitcoin Argentina, the first organisation in the country formally working with Bitcoin founded in 2013.
 The space is absolutely amazing.
 We were very happy to see Decred logo in one of the screens at Espacio Bitcoin as on August 16th the project was presented by @Camilolwi from Crypto Rocket Group at Crypto Mondays gathering.
 It is fascinating to see how far the community has gone in Argentina, they are eager for alternatives and they have the resources and human power necessary to do it.
 The space feels more like coin-agnostic rather than a maximalist temple, and this sets the ground for innovation, community building and entrepreneurial efforts.
 Argentina's community is tremendously advanced in the crypto industries, I see them as engines of adoption of permissionless, censorship-resistant and open source digital currencies.
 This is why Argentina has been for me a priority in the expansion plans of Decred en Español in Latin America.

 ## Media